jdtsmith/autoftp/README.md

 ### Auto re-running your project using `remote-command`

 If your FTP server supports `exec`ing code, you can automatically re-run the main program or module using `--remote-command`.
 Find a complete simple example of how to do this is in the [`example/`](https://github.com/jdtsmith/autoftp/tree/remote-command/example) directory.
-Also see this directory for suggested wifi and ftp startup in a MicroPython context.
+Also see this directory for a suggested way to start wifi and the ftp server in a MicroPython context.